405 KAR 16:001. Definitions for 405 KAR Chapter 16.

 (67) "Order for cessation and immediate compliance" means a written document and order issued by an authorized representative of the cabinet when:

 (a) A person to whom a notice of noncompliance and order for remedial measures was issued has failed, as determined by a cabinet inspection, to comply with the terms of the notice of noncompliance and order for remedial measures within the time limits set therein, or as subsequently extended; or

-(b) The authorized representative finds, on the basis of a cabinet inspection, any condition or practice or any violation of KRS Chapter 350, 405 KAR Chapters 7 through 24, or any condition of a permit or exploration
+(b) The authorized representative finds, on the basis of a cabinet inspection, any condition or practice or any violation of KRS Chapter 350, 405 KAR Chapters 7 through 24, or any condition of a permit or exploration approval that:

 1. Creates an imminent danger to the health or safety of the public; or

-2. Is causing or can reasonably be expected to cause significant, imminent environmental harm to land, air or water resources.
+2. Is causing or can reasonably be expected to cause significant, imminent environmental harm to land, air, or water resources.

 (68) "OSM" means Office of Surface Mining Reclamation and Enforcement, United States Department of the Interior.

 (69) "Other treatment facilities" means any chemical treatments, such as flocculation or neutralization, or mechanical structures, such as clarifiers or precipitators, that have a point source discharge and are utilized: